 The most common threats to wild animals that the organization aims to stop are poaching hunting, climate change, and habitat loss.

 Despite these challenges, there are a few organizations that work together to stop poaching and protect wild animals from poachers.
-One such organization is Botswana Predator Conservation Trust, which was established in 2010 with the goal of protecting Botswana’s predators from poachers.
+One such organization is Botswana Predator Conservation, which has worked to protect Botswana’s large carnivores since 1989.

 Projects